 Are you ready for a new adventure?
-Well so am I. In my blog “The Mighty Investor”, I went through the process of getting a house to flip from absolute beginning (building a website), to purchasing the house.
+Well so am I. In my blog “The Mighty Investor“, I went through the process of getting a house to flip from the absolute beginning (building a website), to purchasing the house.
 I had no idea how quickly it would work, but it did.
 As promised I wouldn’t stop there.
-I will continue on this blog how I am going to flip it with hopefully a ton of profit.
+I will continue on this blog how I am going to flip houses with hopefully a ton of profit.
 As always, this is more of a diary blog.
 I write as things develop, I have no idea if there will be a happy ending… but I do hope so.
-So lets do this.
-How To Flip A House From Start To Profits
+So let’s do this.
+How To Flip A House From Start To Profits.

 So here we go…

 Here is the skinny.
 We created a website to target a specific city in Connecticut.
 We wanted to give the people in Putnam a way to sell their house fast for cash in Putnam CT.
 We did our on-page and off-page SEO.
-After that is set up, you would normally just wait (and continue doing SEO work) till someone finds your page and fills in the form.
+After that is set up, you would normally just wait (and continue doing SEO work) until someone finds your page and fills in the form.
 But who wants to wait!
 As the site will age and rank, we decided to speed things up and force traffic to the site by placing craigslist ads.
-If you want to know which ads we used go to The Mighty Investor Blog, where I share all the details.
+If you want to know which ads we used to go to The Mighty Investor Blog, where I share all the details.

 The house is in bad shape.
 Gutted down to the studs.

 The challenge is that now there are no rooms.
 Just a shell.
 So I will make a list of things to do.